Leo-Contract-Onboarding/AWS-Account-Creation-for-Leo/README.md

 Step 1: Save the Template File

-1. Download the template I provided to your computer
+1. Download the template above (.YAML file)
 2. Remember where you saved it (like your Downloads folder or Desktop)
 3. Note the file name (for example: aws-setup-template.yaml)